Jin Kazama: Main Tekken series

 Jin's first appearance is in Tekken 3, where he is introduced as a teenager "claiming to be Heihachi's grandson" as a result of being Jun Kazama and Kazuya Mishima's child.
-He was raised by his mother, Jun, until she was attacked by a creature known as Ogre and disappeared.
-Seeking revenge, Jin goes to train with his grandfather, Heihachi Mishima.
-During Tekken 3, Jin defeats True Ogre in Heihachi's tournament.
-Shortly after his victory, Jin is killed by Heihachi's forces.
+Following her mother's death at the hands of Ogre, Jin trains with Heihachi.
+Jin defeats True Ogre in Heihachi's tournament only to be betrayed and killed by his relative.
 However, Jin is revived when his body mutates into a devil, taking down his grandfather and escapes.

-By Tekken 4, in the early arcade versions of the game, Jin can also be played through a lucky stab at the random-select feature.
-He is an unlockable character as he is first confronted as a boss in the game.
-The console's version explores how Jin has fallen into a pit of self-hatred, despising everything related to the Mishimas.
-Learning a new karate style for two years in secret in Brisbane, Jin enters a new tournament where he is about to confront his father until Heihachi's soldiers capture him.
-Imprisoned in a dojo, Jin feels presence of his father Kazuya which causes him to mutate into a devil once again.
-After his Devil form awakens, Jin tries to kill Heihachi, but spares him after remembering his mother and abandons the area flying.
+Tekken 4 explores how Jin has fallen into a pit of self-hatred, despising everything related to the Mishimas.
+Learning a new karate style for two years, Jin enters another tournament to confront Kazuya and Heihachi.
+After his Devil form awakens, Jin tries to kill Heihachi, but spares him after remembering his mother and abandons the area.

-In the events of Tekken 5, Jin has lost control over his devil gene and senses that a presence in a new King of Iron Fist Tournament is related to it.
-Jin is also confronted by his friendly rival, Hwoarang, but he is unable to settle their score because of Jin's agenda.
+In the events of Tekken 5, Jin seeks to end his curse by fighting the host of the next tournament.
 Following this he defeats his great-grandfather, Jinpachi Mishima, and becomes the new CEO of the Mishima Zaibatsu (三島財閥) special forces.
 Tekken 5 also marks the debut of Devil Jin as a playable character as well as sub-boss who is taking over the human persona.
 If Devil Jin defeats Jinpachi rather than the regular Jin, an alternative ending is featured showing Devil Jin absorbing Jinpachi's powers.
 In the same game, a mini-game focusing on Jin's prologue is featured called Devil Within.
 It features Jin's journey to G Corporation's laboratory where he faces multiple enemies after hearing Jun's voice.